Speaker Resistance Calculator-Series/Parallel

 2. Set the multimeter to the Ohms setting.

-3. Place the probes on the speaker terminals.
-The reading approximates the speaker’s resistance.
+3. Place the probes on the speaker terminals

 While both resistance and impedance refer to the opposition of electrical current, they are different concepts in audio systems.
-Resistance measures the DC opposition to current, which is constant and does not change with frequency.
+Resistance measures the DC opposition to current while impedance measures AC resistance like in audio.

-That is why resistance is often referred to as a “static” value.
-Impedance, on the other hand, takes into account both resistance and reactance (which varies with frequency), making it a more dynamic and complex measurement relevant to AC signals like audio.
+Resistance is often referred to as a “static” value.
+Impedance takes into account both resistance and reactance (which varies with frequency) making it a dynamic measurement.

 If you’re also looking to calculate the impedance of your speaker setup, we have a separate tool that focuses on impedance calculations.
 You can check it out here: Speaker Impedance Calculator.